AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 to a valid Azure subscription with API credentials.
 You need to create an access account for each subscription.

-This document describes, for a given subscription, how to obtain the necessary information, specifically Application ID, Application Key (Client secret), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription.
+This document describes, for a given subscription, how to obtain the necessary information, specifically Application ID, Application Key (Client secret value), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription.
 There are 3 sections, make sure you go through all of them.